aitoroses/floxide/CONTRIBUTING.md

 For manual releases:

-1. Update the version numbers in Cargo.toml files
+1. Update the version numbers in Cargo.toml files (ensure all crates have the same version)
 2. Create a pull request with these changes
 3. Once merged, create a new tag with the version number (e.g., `v0.1.0`)
 4. Push the tag to trigger the release workflow